fadeoutsoftware/WASDI/docs/InsideWasdi/AddDataProvider.rst

 The ProviderAdapter has the goal to ingest the file: can be a download or a file copy, it depends.
 Each ProviderAdapter is linked to the relative QueryExecutor using the same DataProviderCode.

-WASDI supports automatic DataProvider selection so, each ProviderAdapter, must be able also to get the uri link a file from the file name, and also to be able to declare its "score" in the ability to fetch a file: this scored will be used by WASDI to select the best DataProvider for the file that is downloading.
+WASDI supports automatic DataProvider selection so each ProviderAdapter must be able to get the URI link of a file from the file name.
+The ProviderAdapter must also be able to declare its "score" in the ability to fetch a file: this score will be used by WASDI to select the best DataProvider for the file that is downloading.

 Scores are definied as int in the wasdi.dataproviders.DataProviderScores enum.
 The higher number means the best possibility to get the file.
 At the moment values are:
 FILE_ACCESS(100), SAME_CLOUD_DOWNLOAD(90), DOWNLOAD(80), SLOW_DOWNLOAD(50), LTA(10);

-The typical empty implementation of ProviderAdapter is:
+The typical empty implementation of a ProviderAdapter is:

 .. code-block:: java